The words we use shape how we understand and respond to human trafficking.

 Victim -

-A person who has experienced exploitation through trafficking.
+Often used to describe a person actively experiencing exploitation through trafficking.
 It is important to note that not everyone who is experiencing trafficking identifies as a victim.

 -